azer/boxcars-archived/README.md

 $ sudo boxcars -port=80 -secure example.json
 ```

 UID and GID is set to 1000 by default.
-You can specify by -uid and -gid parameters.
+Use `-uid` and `-gid` parameters to specify your own in case you need.

 ## Logging